 Recovery stretching is usually slow and aims at elongating the muscle tissue and building strength and coordination gradually over time.
 It's not often recommended that you stretch within a week of the injury, since the body is trying to repair itself and, depending on the type of injury, it can simply cause further the damage.

 A typical recovery regimen for a relatively minor ailment could begin as early as a week after the injury.
 This early stage might include slow, static stretches aimed at increasing blood flow to the affected area.
 After about two weeks, stretching might be more frequent and intensive, focusing on regaining flexibility, coordination and balance.
 After about five weeks, static and dynamic stretches might be used to increase strength in the neglected muscles.

 Another benefit of stretching for recovery is that it can alert you to any movement-related problems you might have.
 Since it's a way to slowly get you moving again, it can sometimes be instrumental in alerting you to healing difficulties.
 Pain or an inability to move in certain ways, for example, might be a signal of other problems.

 Still want to know more about triathlons, triathlon training or stretch exercises?
-The links on the next page will point you in the right direction.
+The links below will point you in the right direction.